‘The Walking Dead’ Season 10: Episode 6 Will Delve Back Into The Radio Mystery

 Eugene looks startled by the contact, implying that he has not previously made contact with this person.

-While the question of who is on the radio has been a mystery to viewers, for Ezekiel it could be a life-changing moment if this person is actually a member of the Commonwealth.
+While the question of who is on the radio has been a mystery to viewers, for Ezekiel, it could be a life-changing moment if this person is actually a member of the Commonwealth.
 Considering how advanced this group is, the potential is there that he might be able to receive the much-needed chemotherapy needed for his thyroid cancer, which was revealed in the latest episode of The Walking Dead.
 However, viewers will have to tune in to the next episode in order to find out more.

 You can watch the clip for Episode 6 of The Walking Dead Season 10 below.